 Grilling chicken is an easy way to transform this versatile food into something even more delicious.
 Various cultures serve chicken in kebab form after grilling it over an open flame, and taste is a big reason this particular method of cooking chicken is so beloved.

-While you might not expect to see kebabs on the menu at your favorite Italian restaurant, "spiedini" is Italian for "little skewers," proving that Italian chefs recognize how delicious chicken can be when served in kebab form.
-In this recipe for "Spiedini of Chicken and Zucchini with Almond Salsa Verde" from "Cooking Light: Dinner's Ready" (Oxmoor House) by The Cooking Light Editors, skewers are paired with a zesty salsa full of nuts, herbs and citrus, which makes for the perfect complement to the smoky grilled flavor.
-Spiedini of Chicken and Zucchini with Almond Salsa Verde Makes 6 servings Salsa:
+While you might not expect to see

+kebabs on the menu at your favorite Italian restaurant, "spiedini" is Italian for "little skewers," proving that Italian chefs recognize how delicious chicken can be when served in kebab form.
+In this recipe for "Spiedini of Chicken and Zucchini with Almond Salsa Verde" from "Cooking Light: Dinner's Ready"

-cup chopped flat parsley tablespoons chopped almonds, toasted tablespoons chopped fresh chives tablespoons capers, chopped teaspoon grated lemon rind 1/2 tablespoons fresh lemon juice tablespoon extra-virgin olive oil 1/2teaspoon chopped fresh thyme teaspoon chopped fresh orega-1/2no teaspoon freshly ground black 1/8 pepper garlic clove, minced teaspoon kosher salt Spiedini:
+(Oxmoor House) by The Cooking Light Editors, skewers are paired with a zesty salsa full of nuts, herbs and citrus, which makes for the perfect complement to the smoky grilled flavor.

+Spiedini of Chicken and Zucchini with Almond Salsa Verde

+0- 1

+1 cup chopped flat parsley

+2 tablespoons chopped almonds,

+toasted

+2 tablespoons chopped fresh

+chives

+3 tablespoons capers, chopped

+1/2 teaspoon grated lemon rind

+3 tablespoons fresh lemon juice

+1 tablespoon extra-virgin olive

+oil

+1/2 teaspoon chopped fresh thyme

+1/2 teaspoon chopped fresh oregano

+1⁄4 teaspoon kosher salt

+1⁄8 teaspoon freshly ground black

+pepper

+garlic clove, minced

+Spiedini:

-1/4 11/2 pounds skinless, boneless chicken breast, cut into 1-inch pieces small zucchini, cut into 1-inch slices (about 11/4 pounds) Cooking spray teaspoon kosher salt 1/8 teaspoon freshly ground black pepper Soak 12 (10-inch) wooden skewers in water for 30 minutes to prevent burn- Bring the grill to medium-high heat To prepare the salsa, combine the first 12 ingredients; set aside.
+11/2 pounds skinless, boneless chicken breast, cut into 1-inch pieces small zucchini, cut into 1-inch 6 slices (about 11/4 pounds) Cooking spray 1/4 teaspoon kosher salt 1⁄8 teaspoon freshly ground black pepper Soak 12 (10-inch) wooden skewers in water for 30 minutes to prevent burn- Bring the grill to medium-high heat To prepare the salsa, combine the first 12 ingredients; set aside.
 To prepare the spiedini, thread the chicken and zucchini alternately on each of the 12 skewers.
 Coat the spiedini with cooking spray; sprinkle evenly with 1/4 teaspoon salt and 1/8 teaspoon pepper.
 Place on a grill rack; grill 6 minutes or until done, turning once.
 Serve with salsa.
 Tip: Prepare the salsa up to a day ahead, and assemble the skewers earlier in the day.
 Coat with the seasonings just before grilling.
 What to know about food portions of a healthy diet.
 In fact, the National Institute of Diabetes and Digestive and Kidney Diseases notes that, when it comes to maintaining a healthy weight, how much food a person eats is just as important as what he or she eats.
 No two people are the same, so a portion that's satisfying and healthy for one person won't necessarily be the same for another person.
-Answering some common questions about food portions can help people understand this vital component of a healthy lifestyle. the difference What between portions and serv- The NIDDK notes that a portion is how much food a person chooses to eat at one time, while a serving size is the amount of food listed on the Nutrition Facts label.
-The portions a person eats may or may not match a serving size.
-That's because a healthy portion size is typically based on various factors, such as age, weight and gender, unique to individuals.
-Should calories come into play when determining healthy portion sizes?
-Calories definitely merit consideration when determining healthy portion sizes.
-However, the amount of calories a person Portion control is a big part needs is based on a number of factors, including how physically active that person is.
+Answering some common questions about food portions can help people understand this vital component of a healthy lifestyle.
+Portion control is a big part needs is based on a number of factors, including how physically active that person is.
 The NIDDK notes that a 150-pound woman who exercises vigorously throughout the week will need more calories than a woman about the same size who is not as physically active.
 When trying to determine their calorie needs, men and women should consult with their physicians, who will consider their lifestyle, age, medical history, and other factors before advising patients about how much they should eat.
-What if I am still hungry after reducing portion sizes?
-It's likely that people accustomed to big portions will still be hungry as their bodies adjust to reduced portion sizes.
-In such instances, people can try taking more time to eat.
-Even if there's less food on the plate, eating slowly gives the brain a chance to receive the message that the stomach is full.
-According to the NIDDK, it can take as long as 15 minutes for that message to make its way to the brain.
-Eating slowly reduces the risk of overeating, and you may even be surprised to learn that a smaller portion size than you're used to is all you really need to feel satisfied.
-Portion control is a great way to get healthy and maintain a healthy weight
+What if I am still hungry